-A more representative government starts closer to home than you may think.
-If the interests of elected officials don't seem to reflect our own interests, how better to change that than to run for local office yourself?
-This humorous video drives home this point, and a toolkit helps anyone get started on a public campaign.
+A more representative government starts close to home.
+If the interests of elected officials don't reflect our own, why not run for local office yourself?
+This humorous video makes this point, and a toolkit helps anyone get started.

-Our multi-ethnic country of immigrants is not accurately reflected in our elected officials.
-This interactive image collage illustrates the changing ethnicity and the increasing "majority of minorities" in the U.S. and compares it to the homogeneity of the Senate.
-Scroll through the diversity visualization to see the change we need to make so our government truly reflects us.
+Our multi-ethnic country is not accurately reflected in our elected officials.
+This interactive image collage illustrates the vibrant and increasing "majority of minorities" in the U.S. and compares it to the homogeneity of the Senate.
+Scroll through the visualization to see the change needed for the US government to truly reflect the nation.